 - 1. Press the WPS button on your router.
 The router will start transmitting its wireless settings.
 You have 2 minutes to press a corresponding WPS button on your wireless device. - 2.
 On your wireless device, either: - Press an external WPS button on the outside of the device or, - Open the WPS utility on the device and follow the instructions to connect using WPS.

-The WPS LED on the router will continue to blink while the 2-minute window is open.
-When the connection has been made, the WPS LED will turn solid green.
+The WPS LED on the router will continue to blink during the 2-minute window.
 If no connection is made, when the LED stops blinking it will turn off.